Top Pollution Official Downplays PM2.5 Health Risks, Say Netizens Stirring ‘Drama’

 “I asked the Meteorological Department about the fog and they said that it’s just a natural phenomenon,” Pralong said.
 “This period saw a gentle wind, causing air humidity to accumulate.
 When it reflects to sunlight, it scatters and causes the sky to appear murky, like the misty sunrise in the north.”

-He continued, “PM2.5 has been with us since we’re born, but it has become a popular topic in recent years because now we have air monitors.”
+He continued, “PM2.5 has been with us since we were born, but it has become a popular topic in recent years because now we have air monitors.”

 Viewers were angered by the interview, which has been watched at least 33,000 times, sending the hashtag #BangkokDust to one of the top trendings on Thai Twitter in no time.